pmaupin/pdfrw/README.rst

    line tool for basic PDF manipulation.
 It complements pdfrw extremely well, supporting many operations such as decryption and decompression that pdfrw cannot do.
+-  `MuPDF <http://www.mupdf.com/>`_ is a free top performance PDF, (Open)XPS, CBZ and EPUB rendering library that also comes with some command line tools.
+One of those, ``mutool``, has big overlaps with pdftk's - except it is up to 10 times faster.

 Release information
 =======================